MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

             }];
 }
 ```

 Depending on the URI that is sent, you can launch an app in a specific state or configuration on a remote device.
 This allows for the ability to continue a user task, like watching a movie, on a different device without interruption.

 Depending on your use, you may need to cover the cases in which no apps on the targeted system can handle the URI, or multiple apps can handle it.
 The **[MCDRemoteLauncher](../../../objectivec-api/remotesystems.commanding/MCDRemoteLauncher.md)** class and **[MCDRemoteLauncherOptions](../../../objectivec-api/remotesystems.commanding/MCDRemoteLauncherOptions.md)** class describe how to do this.

 ### B) Remote app services

-Your iOS app can use the Connected Devices Portal interact with app services on other devices.
+Your iOS app can use the Connected Devices Portal to interact with app services on other devices.
 This provides many ways to communicate with other devices&mdash;all without needing to bring an app to the foreground of the host device.

 #### Set up the app service on the target device
 This guide will use the [Roman Test App for Windows](http://aka.ms/romeapp) as its target app service.
 Therefore, the code below will cause an iOS app to look for that specific app service on the given remote system.
 If you wish to test this scenario, download the Roman Test App on a Windows device and make sure you are signed in with the same MSA or AAD that you used in the preliminary steps above.

 For instructions on how to write your own UWP app service, see [Create and consume an app service (UWP)](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service).
 You will need to make a few changes in order to make the service compatible with Connected Devices.
 See the [UWP guide for remote app services](https://docs.microsoft.com/windows/uwp/launch-resume/communicate-with-a-remote-app-service) for instructions on how to do this.